isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Multiple vendor enterprise numbers are supported by the ``vivso-suboptions`` (code 125) option.
-The option can contain multiple options for each vendor.
+   :iscman:`kea-dhcp4` is able to recognize multiple Vendor Class Identifier options (code 60) with different vendor IDs in the client requests and to send multiple vivso options (code 125) in the responses, one for each vendor.

-   Kea honors DOCSIS sub-option 1 (ORO) and adds only requested options if this sub-option is present in the client request.
+   :iscman:`kea-dhcp4` honors DOCSIS sub-option 1 (ORO) and adds only requested options if this sub-option is present in the client request.

    Currently only one vendor is supported for the ``vivco-suboptions``